 • Sauna: 330

-Shimizuyu is one of the few natural onsen in Tokyo.
-They have two types of natural spring water: the golden spring water and the black spring water.
-As mentioned earlier when introducing the Soshigaya onsen, black spring water is said to have incredible elements that can nourish and rejuvenate.
-Golden spring water is said to have healing powers for those that have pains and injuries.
+Shimizuyu is one of the few natural onsens in Tokyo.
+They offer two types of natural spring water: golden spring water and black spring water.
+As mentioned earlier when introducing the Soshigaya onsen, black spring water is renowned for its incredible elements that can nourish and rejuvenate the body.
+Golden spring water is believed to possess healing powers for those experiencing pains and injuries.

-Shimizuyu has various baths including jacuzzis and an outdoor bath.
-There is also a resting area to rest in if you’re feeling overheated.
-They have a rock bath as well, a bath that has gained a lot of popularity in recent years.
-With rocks made from a mountain in Korea, it is said that lying in the rock bath fastens your metabolism and blood circulation, enhancing rest and sleep quality.
-Sauna is also available here with incense to enhance relaxation.
+Shimizuyu features various baths, including jacuzzis and an outdoor bath.
+Additionally, there is a resting area for guests feeling overheated.
+The establishment also offers a rock bath, which has gained popularity in recent years.
+Made from rocks sourced from a mountain in Korea, the rock bath is reputed to boost metabolism and blood circulation, enhancing rest and sleep quality.
+Sauna facilities are also available, complemented by incense to promote relaxation.

 Details